house-of-abbey/GarminHomeAssistant/README.md

 ## Battery Level Reporting

 The application and widget both now include a background service to report your watch's battery level and charging status.
 This requires [significant setup](BatteryReporting.md) via YAML in Home Assistant to work.
 This is not for the feint hearted!
 We are keen to received improvements, but are reluctant to provide much in the way of support.
 The Home Assistant community, in particular the posts on the forum at [Bluetooth Battery Levels (Android)](https://community.home-assistant.io/t/bluetooth-battery-levels-android/661525), are your best source of support for this feature.
+We do however offer this [trouble shooting](Troubleshooting.md#watch-battery-level-reporting) guide.

 ## Version History